 26. Hudayriat Island

-The Hudayriyat hashtag sign seen in the water at the Hudayriyat Island Beach, Leisure and Sport precinct in Abu Dhabi.
-The island is situated in Abu Dhabi, UAE.
+The Hudayriyat hashtag sign seen in the water at the Hudayriyat Island Beach, Leisure and Sport precinct in Abu Dhabi, UAE.

-The Hudayriyat hashtag sign seen in the water at the Hudayriyat Island Beach, Leisure and Sport precinct in Abu Dhabi.
-The island is situated in Abu Dhabi, UAE.
+The Hudayriyat hashtag sign seen in the water at the Hudayriyat Island Beach, Leisure and Sport precinct in Abu Dhabi, UAE.

 This recreational island offers a wide range of sporting activities, from cycling and running tracks to wakeboarding and kite surfing.
 It’s a great place for outdoor enthusiasts and families looking for an active day out.